 Changing the Stock

 The classic wooden stocks of the Mosin Nagant rifles are heavy, so you might want to replace them before you go hunting.
-But changing the stock of a Mosin is quite a pain.
+But changing the stock of a Mosin can be quite a pain.
+Make sure to check out our Mosin Nagant stock buyers guide first.

 What Modifications Should You Make?